Grokking Beyond Neural Networks: An Empirical Exploration with Model Complexity: Experiments

 In Equation \ref{eqn:bnn-objective}, $P(\theta)$ is a standard Gaussian prior on the weights and $Q_\phi(\theta)$ is the variational approximation.
 The complexity penalty in this case is exactly the model description length discussed in Section \ref{sec:model-complexity} with the overall loss function clearly a subset of Equation \ref{eqn:basic-objective}.

 To explore the weight-space trajectories of the BNN we altered the network's initialisation by changing the standard deviation of the normal distribution used to seed the variational mean of the weights.
 This resulted in network initialisations with differing initial complexity and error.
 We then trained the network based on these initialisations using three random seeds, recording values of complexity, error and accuracy.
 The outcomes of this process are in Figure \ref{fig:bnn-grokking}.
 Notably, initialisations which resulted in an increased grokking gap correlate with increased optimisation time in regions of LEHC.
 Further, there seems to be a trend across epochs with error and complexity.
-At first, there is a significant decrease in error followed by a decrease in complexity.
+At first, there is a significant decrease in error followed by a decrease in complexity and it is in this region, where complexity is decreasing most, that grokking occurs.